FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-DataMigration.rst

 Semantic patch
 ~~~~~~~~~~~~~~

-The semantic are registered in the ``::fwAtomsPatch::SemanticPatchDB`` singleton.
+The semantic patches are registered in the ``::fwAtomsPatch::SemanticPatchDB`` singleton.
-The structural patch provides a method ``apply`` that perfoms the structure conversion.
+The structural patch provides a method ``apply`` that performs the structure conversion.
 The constructor
-defines the origin classname and versions of the objects and the origin and taget context version as
+defines the origin classname, the versions of the objects, the origin and the target context version as
 described in the ``.graphlink``.

-The semantic patch is used if we need several object to perform the object migration.
+The semantic patch is used when we need several objects to perform the object migration.

 Example of semantic patch :